alex-wap/typing-dojo/README.md

 ### To Do

-* Multiplayer with 3+ players
+* Multiplayer with 3+ players per room
 * More excerpts
-* Private rooms
+* Private rooms with invite links
-* Ready up button for timing
-* Add ghost race option
+* Add ghost race option for single player
 * Add time to complete in results
+* Refactor